This vegan gingerbread loaf cake with sweet orange glaze is a must for your holiday bake list.

 📖 Recipe Overview

-- Level of Ease - Incredibly easy to make, and made without any special equipment.
+- Easy To Make - Incredibly easy and made without any special equipment.

-- Best Served - Perfect with a cup of tea, coffee, or a gingerbread latte during the holidays, Christmas, and Thanksgiving.
+- Festive - Perfect with a cup of tea, coffee, or a gingerbread latte during Christmas, and Thanksgiving.
+It's the perfect snack to keep on hand for unexpected visitors over the holidays!

 🧾 Ingredients Needed